BDuenweg/Lattice-Boltzmann-weights/README.md

 Apart from being useful for researchers and practitioners, the script may perhaps also be used in a classroom setting.

-A detailed description of the underlying mathematicals theory is given in the paper "Semi-automatic construction of Lattice Boltzmann models" by Dominic Spiller and Burkhard Duenweg.
+A detailed description of the underlying mathematical theory is given in the paper "Semi-automatic construction of Lattice Boltzmann models" by Dominic Spiller and Burkhard Duenweg.
 A link to that paper will be given as soon as it is published.